You want smart political talk without the meltdowns?

 I think it's a disgrace.

-And I say that and I say that.
+And I say that, and I say that.

 And that's something that Nazi Germany would have done and did do.

-That information that was false and fake and never happened got released to the public.
+I think it's a disgrace that information that was false and fake and never happened got released to the public.

-I was being Michael Cohn is a very talented lawyer.
+Michael Cohn is a very talented lawyer.

 He's a good lawyer in my firm.

-So all night long it's Michael Cohn.
+So all night long, it's Michael Cohn.

 I said, I want to see your passport.